sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=KlhfM9fd0bI&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy described suggests taking action based on historical market reactions to major conflicts.
-Here's a concise summary:

-1. **Historical Context**: Markets often anticipate and factor in the impact of wars or significant geopolitical events before they occur, as seen with the U.S. stock decline prior to Pearl Harbor.
+1. **Themes**:
+   - Stock market performance during major conflicts.
+   - Impact of anticipation and pricing of wars by markets.
+   - Historical example: US Stocks before and after Pearl Harbor attack.

+2. **Trading Products**:
+   - S&P 500 performance.
+   - Mention of Nathan Rothschild's advice.

+3. **Indicators**:
+   - Sound of cannons as a potential indicator for market movements.

-2. **Strategy Advice**:
+4. **Strategy Details**:
-   - **Buy when markets react negatively to a conflict** (e.g., buy during market declines triggered by war sounds).
-   - **Sell when markets rally excessively** (e.g., sell after the rally following a conflict).

-3. **Rationale**: The strategy is based on the idea that conflicts are often priced in before they happen, and markets may overreact initially, leading to potential buying opportunities when prices dip or selling opportunities during excessive rallies.

-4. **Motto**: "Buy to the sound of cannons, sell to the sound of trumpets," emphasizing timing trades based on market reactions to events rather than directly reacting to conflicts themselves.
+   - "Buy to the sound of cannons, sell to the sound of trumpets" strategy.

-This approach encourages traders to consider historical patterns and market psychology in their decision-making.
+   - Anticipation and pricing of conflicts by markets before they start.

+5. **Conclusions**:
+   - Markets often anticipate and price in major events (like wars) before they occur.
+   - Historical evidence shows stock market recovery post-conflicts (e.g., Pearl Harbor).
 </details>

 <details>